nikhilnayak98/blog/index.markdown

 I m a third year undergrad student of Computer Science And Engineering Dept. at SOA University.

 Dreamer and a fanatic of all digital things.
-I ❤ experimenting with code (definitely prefer tabs over spaces) and reading about space exploration.
+I ❤ experimenting with code and reading about space exploration.
 Pssst, I also do VFX and motion graphics 😜.
 I believe that a well-delivered technology renders a new culture.
 Often in the beginning, the new culture is thought of as an alternative, but soon it transforms into the lived culture that many people share through interaction.
-Thinking about how technology could influence the way we live is my major interests.
-While I am proficient in building scalable backend services (API services, stream processing, and async mechanisms) and Android development, my major interests are AI (It's an exciting time for AI isn't it?) & High Performance Computing.
-While hard engineering problems are often intrinsically fun to tackle, I'm most attracted to solving real customer problems with a business justification.
+Thinking about how technology could influence the way we live is something which excites me.
+While I am proficient in building scalable backend services and in Android Development, my major interests are High Performance Computing & AI (It's an exciting time for AI isn't it?).
+Life cant just be about solving one miserable problem after another.
+There have to be reasons that inspire you, that make you wake up in the morning and look forward to be part of humanity and the future.

 I'm a massive cyberpunk nerd with an interest in open source.
-In my free time I like to hack on fun projects, play / watch cricket with friends, gulp chocolate smoothies and take pictures (like obsessing over my Pixel 📱).
+In my free time I like to hack on fun projects, play / watch cricket with friends, gulp chocolate smoothies and take pictures.

 <script>
 if('serviceWorker' in navigator) {